djolear/emotion_reviews_quality/README.md

 ### Results

-For a high-level description of the project and our findings, please [click here](https://github.com/djolear/gallup_rs/blob/main/results/main.md).
+For a high-level description of the project and our findings, please [click here](https://github.com/djolear/emotion_reviews_quality/blob/main/results/main.md).

 ### Dataset Details

+To generate this dataset, we collected data from the Consumer Reports website for all products that were likely to be sold on Amazon.com (e.g., excluding cars, washing machines).
+Next, we created a webscraper to scrape product information and user reviews for these products from Amazon.com.

 ### Folder Structure